Swakopmund: Until Namibian Independence

 Early in World War I in 1915, German South West Africa was taken over by the Union of South Africa.
-With this, the logistic and political barriers disappeared to use the harbour in Walvis Bay for South West Africa.
-In Swakopmund all harbour activities ceased, central government services disappeared, the jetty became a pedestrian walkway.
-Businesses closed down, the number of inhabitants diminished, and the town fell in decline.
+With this, the logistic and political barriers disappeared to use the harbour in Walvis Bay for South West Africa, as the territory now became known.
+In Swakopmund all harbour activities ceased, central government services disappeared, and the jetty became a pedestrian walkway.
+Businesses closed down, the number of inhabitants diminished, and the town fell into decline.

 However, Swakopmund had been guaranteed a lifeline in a 1923 treaty in London negotiating the aftermath of World War I. Its moderate climate and location on the Atlantic made it suitable as a holiday resort for the white population of the territory, and the town was re-shaped into a tourism destination.
 Having lost its military importance, Swakopmund was used for recreation even during World War II, and in the 1940s and 1950s it was expanded to serve more and more tourists.

+Swakopmund was known for its continued glorification of Nazism after World War II, including the celebration of Hitler's birthday and "Heil Hitler" Nazi salutes given by residents.
+In 1976, The New York Times quoted a German working in a Swakopmund hotel who described the city as "more German than Germany".
+As of the 1980s, Nazi paraphernalia was available to buy in shops.

 With the opening of the Rössing uranium mine in 1976, Swakopmund changed its shape once again.
 While this mine 60 km to the east eventually got its own town built, Arandis, logistics and workers' accommodation were first supplied by Swakopmund.
+In 1976, the city had roughly 7,000 white residents, and a similar number of black and coloured residents living in a township across the railways tracks from the rest of the city.

+On 20 April 1989, the birthday of Adolf Hitler, a Nazi flag was flown from the top of a building in Swakopmund, before being taken down by police.

 Since 1990

 After Namibian independence from South Africa in 1990 many street names were changed from their original German, or in some cases, Afrikaans names, to honour Namibians, predominantly Namibians of black heritage.
 For example, in 2001, then-president of Namibia Sam Nujoma renamed the main street (Kaiser-Wilhelm-Straße) Sam Nujoma Avenue in honour of himself.
+Swakopmund is set to hold the first African Traditional Sports and Games scheduled for June 2026.